Last updated on March 11th, 2022

 Can goalkeepers take penalty kicks?

-A goalkeeper is able to take a penalty kick either during the match or a penalty shootout, just like any outfield player.
-There are no rules stating that a goalkeeper is unable to take a penalty kick, so they will be able to take one if the circumstances call for it.
+A goalkeeper is able to take a penalty kick either during the match or a penalty shootout, which is similar to any outfield player.
+There are no rules in the Laws of the Game that prohibit a goalkeeper from taking a penalty kick.

 The Laws of the Game only states that the penalty kick taker has to be clearly identified.